nbhansen/RecipeFriend/archive/extension-mv2/README.md

-# Recipe Transformer Firefox Extension
+# Legacy: Recipe Transformer (Firefox MV2)

+This folder contains the legacy Firefox MV2 implementation and is retained for reference only.
+The actively maintained Chrome Manifest V3 extension lives in `../extension-chrome/`.

 Convert recipe websites to clean JSON-LD with metric units for Mealie and other recipe management systems.